Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 Notifiable breaches must be reported to the ICO without undue delay, and not later than 72 hours after becoming aware of it, where feasible.
-The 72 hours includes weekends, evenings, and bank holidays, and if you take longer than this you must provide a reason for the delay.
+The 72 hours include weekends, evenings, and bank holidays, and if you take longer than this you must provide a reason for the delay.

-Where the personal data breach is assessed as a risk to individuals, you must describe the nature of the personal data breach including, where possible, the categories and approximate number of data subjects concerned, and the categories and approximate number of personal data records concerned.
+Where the personal data breach is assessed as a risk to individuals, you must describe the nature of the personal data breach including, where possible, the categories and an approximate number of data subjects concerned, and the categories and an approximate number of personal data records concerned.
 In addition, you should inform the ICO of:

 If the breach is likely to result in a high risk to the rights and freedoms of individuals, the GDPR requires you to provide this information, in clear and plain language, to those concerned, directly as soon as possible.

-Regardless of whether you inform the ICO and / or the individual, you should properly document your risk assessment and decision-making process.
+Regardless of whether you inform the ICO and/or the individual, you should properly document your risk assessment and decision-making process.

 If you decide not to notify individuals, the ICO has the power to compel you to inform the affected individuals if they consider there is a high risk.